Members visit free all year! Join or renew today.

 The Zoo has two gorilla troops.
-One includes Honi, Kira, and our newest addition, Motuba.
+One includes Motuba, Honi, Kira, and the baby.
 The second is a bachelor group consisting of two young males, Louis and Kuchimba.

 Louis: Male, born May 12, 1999, at the St. Louis Zoo.
 Received at Philadelphia Zoo on July 13, 2004.